-So if Herbert was part of the Manchester Column, we know that he was a prisoner of war and dead by 22nd August.
-I have no source for the report that confirms this, or his cause of death.
-It may be he died of wounds or disease, or equally he may have been one of the unfortunates, marched off to Najaf and murdered in retaliation for the mistreatment by the British in other events.
 Research on British Prisoners of War in the revolution has proved difficult, with very few facts available.
-The Manchester Column incident seems to be the only incident where a significant number of prisoners were taken, so maybe it is likely Herbert was involved, but equally, he could have been taken in a separate incident.
-In any case, he was dead at least a month before Winston Churchill updated Parliament on the fate of the known POW’s.
-I suspect we’ll never really know.
-In any case, Churchill summed up the situation above.
+The Manchester Column incident seems to be the only incident where a significant number of prisoners were taken, so it seems likely Herbert was involved.
+In any case, he was dead at least two months before Winston Churchill updated Parliament on the fate of the known POW’s.
+I suspect we’ll never really know what they went through.

 If these figures are accurate, and the CWGC reports are true that Herbert died a prisoner of war, the records suggest that he was the only British soldier to die while detained by rebel forces.
 I find that both sad and horrifying.
 While the narrative talks of missing men, and also of others being summarily executed at Najaf, Herbert’s available facts are explicit that he died a POW.
 Shockingly unique if true.

 The insurrection, which lasted to October, was crushed by harsh military retribution including allegations of war crimes by the RAF bombers against civilian populations.
 A blog by Christopher A Lawrence explains the revolt and subsequent casualty figures in the link below, but largely relies on Haldane.